jingtra/typesafe-sanity/README.md

 ### How to use

 This is how you create a SanityQuery
+You create a query by calling createSanityQuery<Params, Ret>(query: string), where Params is the parameters of the query, and Ret the return-value.
+An example is:
 ```
 import { createSanityQuery } from "@konsus/sanity";
 import Product from "../api/Product";